Setting the scan scope in Burp Suite Professional

 This section contains the Run isolated scan setting.
-Results from isolated scans do not appear in the Target > Site map or Target > Crawl paths tabs, or on the Dashboard issue activity log.
+Results from isolated scans do not appear in the Target > Site map, Target > Crawl paths, or Dashboard > All issues tabs.
 It can be useful to isolate a scan if you want to test scan configurations without impacting "live" scan results, for example.

-You can view site map and crawl path information for an isolated scan from the Tasks > View details > Target tab.
-For more information on these tabs see:
+You can view site map and crawl path information for an isolated scan from the Dashboard by selecting the relevant entry from the Tasks list.
+For more information, see:

 Items to scan